 A number of factors ought to be considered when purchasing equipment for use in hospitals.
-At our March 2017 Showcase in Buffalo New York, Keith Sopha , presented the case that the ability to easily clean equipment and surfaces in hospitals should be one of the deciding factors when making purchases.
+At our March 2017 Showcase at our Center of Excellence for Infection Prevention and Control in Buffalo New York, Keith Sopha , presented the case that the ability to easily clean equipment and surfaces in hospitals should be one of the deciding factors when making purchases.
 All surfaces are potential reservoirs for harmful pathogens, and making them easy to clean can save countless lives.

 “If you can’t clean it, don’t buy it.”
 It’s a simple statement from Keith Sopha, adapted from the Provincial Infectious Diseases Advisory Committee (PIDAC, Ontario, Canada) (Public Health Ontario, 2015).
 In healthcare, the latest hot issue is hospital acquired infections.
 In healthcare design, the decision to use particular materials and products is in part due to its ability to be cleaned (Sopha, 2017).
 Despite the greatest technologies available, surfaces that are difficult to clean still present a very real danger to staff and patients.
 Thus, it is suggested that Infection Prevention (IP) personnel and Environmental Service Professionals (EVS) be involved in the purchase decision.

 In the PIDAC document, it is recommended that all hospitals have clear policies on the types of surface finishes, furniture and equipment that are acceptable for use in their facilities (Public Health Ontario, 2015).
 This list should be regularly amended, but the decisions should be made by a collective of purchasing managers, occupational health and safety, infection prevention personnel, building services (maintenance), environmental services (cleaning staff) and nurses (Sopha, 2017).

 there are numerous factors that are important when choosing products